NAMD/pypln.backend/README.rst

 task that can be included in the canvas that will run when a document is received in pypln.web.

-New workers are very to create.
+New workers are very easy to create.
 All you need to do is write a subclass of `PyPLNTask <https://github.com/NAMD/pypln.backend/blob/develop/pypln/backend/celery_task.py#L36>` that implements a "process" method.
 This method will receive the document as a dictionary, and should return a dictionary that will be used to update the existing document.
 As an example::